-One Forensic Psychologist in Training who holds a degree in Psychology and an MSc in Forensic Psychology.
-She is currently undertaking the professional practice diploma with Manchester Metropolitan University and is in her second year.
+One Forensic Psychologist in Training who holds a degree in psychology and an MSc in Forensic Psychology.
+She is currently undertaking on the professional practice diploma with Manchester Metropolitan University.
+She provides psychological therapy for young people in the St Helens and Leeds area.